vivocha/appointments-scheduler-docs/README.md

 - the starting date is the specified one, if it is in the present or future; otherwise, if it is in the past, then UTC _now_ is automatically used, instead;
 - the minimum days of calculation is 1;
+- the maximum days of calculation is 15;
 - if starting date refers to the current (_now_) date and hour, if minutes are > 0, then it starts from the same day, next hour;
 - it partitions the day in slots having the same height, equal to the appointment duration (+ padding after value, if specified);
 - finally, it excludes the slots which already have the relative maximum number of concurrent appointments, or they don't satisfy the availabilityHours; if a slot is rejected, next processed slot will be the one after previous slot's _start date + duration + (padding after, if set)_;